DepositSlayer

 The scoreboard goes up Friday.
 Until then there's nothing to count.

-Most software gets built quietly, in private, and then announced when it's safe.
+Most software gets built quietly, in private, and announced when it's safe.

 The rules are simple.
 The grey zone — legally defensible, ethically spicy.
+Public scraping, TOS violations, public-records workflows.
 No federal crimes.
 No deepfakes of real people.
 No financial-adversarial tools.
-Beyond that: every Monday names a real, hated villain, and every Friday ships a real, paid product.
+Beyond that: every week we name a villain, every week we ship the app that costs them.
 Miss either, the series loses trust.

 The point isn't the apps.
 The apps are the receipts.
 The point is to prove that software can be made in public, on a schedule, with a wink — and that the audience watching it get built is the same audience that buys it.